worlickwerx/pi-parport/README.md

 This version is shared on [OSHPARK](https://oshpark.com/shared_projects/gevwv2YP).

-Populating the EEPROM doesn't buy you much at present, but it may simplify installation down the road if we ever push the driver and device tree overlay upstream.
+Populating the EEPROM and associated components on a board you're making yourself is optional.

-Schematics and Eagle design files for [previous versions](hardware_old/) are still available for reference.
+Schematics and design files for [previous versions](hardware_old/) are still available for reference.

 ### Release